100 Notable alumni of

 -

-Wolfgang Ernst Pauli was an Austrian theoretical physicist and a pioneer of quantum physics.
-In 1945, after having been nominated by Albert Einstein, Pauli received the Nobel Prize in Physics for his "decisive contribution through his discovery of a new law of Nature, the exclusion principle or Pauli principle".
+Wolfgang Ernst Pauli was an Austrian–Swiss theoretical physicist and a pioneer of quantum mechanics.
+In 1945, after having been nominated by Albert Einstein, Pauli received the Nobel Prize in Physics "for the discovery of the Exclusion Principle, also called the Pauli Principle".
 The discovery involved spin theory, which is the basis of a theory of the structure of matter.

 -